SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Enviva Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 13, 2023 – (NYSE: EVA)

 NEW YORK, Oct.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Enviva Inc..
+16, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Enviva Inc.

 Shareholders who purchased shares of EVA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.